 JDBC Database Pool implementation –

-This pool implementation is available with Tomcat 7 and it comes from jdbc-pool project that is part of Tomcat Modules.
+This pool implementation is available with Tomcat 7 and later and it comes from jdbc-pool project that is part of Tomcat Modules.
 This library is developed alongside the main Tomcat.

 Reporting Apache Tomcat bugs